MiriamPeskowitz/mourning-front-end-2020/notes.md

 -- connect to backend.
 What is the route, to get to user.entry
 	-- fixed action-creator DONE
 	-- made reducer add entry DONE
-	-- routes? should be part of RESTFUl
+	-- routes? should be part of RESTFUl - DONE
-	-- create
+	-- create DONE
-	-- transmit user id from front-end, OR capture current_user, since only current_user will make an entry j_all = j.entries.all
-j_all.map {|entry| entry.title}
+	-- transmit user id from front-end, OR DONE capture current_user, since only current_user will make an entry j_all = j.entries.all j_all.map {|entry| entry.title}
 	way to get titles, for a frontend list http://localhost:3001/api/v1/users/31

+Works!!!
+Entries appear on the profile page!

+-- next:
+ -- clean up current code
+ -- make sure everything works as is
+ -- then:
+   -- do the profile - entry - entry card components

+ -- then do Bootstrap

+-- change home page -- make names a separate category, separate from the descriptions, so home page has three colored sections

+-- Stretch: do the People I remember cards.
+Model: dead_people -- user has_many my_people
+dead_people attributes: name, age at death, date of death, relationship, image, add as many notes or memories as you want.